Four is the magic number.

 I count things that I do obsessively, such as the steps I climb.
 If it’s not four that’s cool, but I much prefer even numbers.

-This is not ‘Just Right OCD’ (or Tourettic-OCD) for me personally.
+This is not Tourettic-OCD for me personally.

 Instead this comes as a result of uncomfortable, intrusive thoughts that I want to put right, not an uncomfortable mental itch that I need to scratch.

-Why is the number four so important?
+Why the number four is so important to me

 I have associated the number four with my immediate family ever since my father passed in 2013.